Freshman Steps to Admission

 10 Steps to Admission

 Your path to admission to San Jose State and becoming a Spartan involves 10 steps.
 These steps are designed to help you navigate through the process toward admission.
-If you have special circumstances such as developmental math and English requirements, being a veteran, or returning as a former student, there may be additional steps.
-So read through each step carefully and be sure to meet all deadlines - if you miss a deadline your application will be withdrawn.
 We look forward to receiving your application.

 Meet all of the Academic Requirements